Hastronaut/hastronaut.github.io/index.md

 ##  Misc

-* I enjoy music art, especially for R&B and pop music, and I'm currently learning to play the guitar!
-I love dancing as well, I'm the member of  International Style of Ballroom Dance Team of the college, and I also has a passion for other dances like hiphop, kpop, etc.
+* I enjoy music, especially for R&B and pop music, and I'm currently learning to play the guitar!
+I love dancing as well, I'm the member of  International Style of Ballroom Dance Team of the college.

 * As for sports, I like basketball and swimming  which always make me relaxed.
 Besides, I often go to gym regularly with my friends.